 The University of Victoria welcomes Cuarteto Chroma as the new Graduate String Quartet.
-In the fall of 2017, Cuarteto Chroma will begin their two year intensive study.
+Cuarteto Chroma is now entering their second year of intensive study at UVIC.

 Graduate String Quartet Program

 Those quartets interested in the Graduate Program are encouraged to contact the members of the Lafayette String Quartet.
 See “Bios” for email contact information for each member of the quartet.
 We look forward to hearing from you.